Store Hours

 Do I have to harden off my seedlings before planting them outside?

-Before you plant, make sure that it's warm enough outside, the soil is healthy, and your plant will have the right amount of sun.
-Check your seed envelope to see if it likes shade, partial sun, or full sun, as well as what time of year it should be planted.
-Space your plants as described on the seed package for best results so your plant babies have room to flourish.
+Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
+Check your seed package to see if it likes shade, partial sun, or full sun, as well as what time of year it should be planted.
+Space your plants as described for best results so your plant babies have room to grow big and strong.

 Should I use peat moss starters or coir starters?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Plan your garden to make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Garden Center in N Brownsville can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Many people feel inspired to refresh their outdoor space for entertaining as well.
+Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, search for your local plant nursery and find that The Home Depot Garden Center in N Brownsville can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden.
-A wide variety of veggies, flowers, and plants thrive in the Gulf region.
+The climate and weather make it easy to get and keep a beautiful garden going.
+A wide variety of veggies, plants, and flowers thrive in the Gulf region.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
 Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.

 Start Seeds Indoors